port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 :::

 :::tip Update an application
-Update an application setting or version is done with the same procedure as deploying a new application, like we did in step 3 of the [installation](#installation).
+Updating an application's setting or version is done using the same procedure as deploying a new application, similar to step 3 of the [installation](#installation).
-By default, the latest version will be picked when you run the update/deploy procedure.
+By default, the latest available version of the exporter will be used when you run the update/deploy procedure.

 For more details, click [here](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-how-to-consume-new-version.html).
 :::